-In fact, the Department of Energy states that you can save more than 20% on your energy usage than a conventional water heater (depending on how much water you use).
-This can lead to over $100 in savings per year.
+In fact, the Department of Energy states that homeowners can save more than 20% on their energy usage than a conventional water heater (depending on how much water they use).
+This can easily lead to over $100 in savings per year.

 A tankless water heater will typically pay itself off after 20 years or so, but you can expect instant savings versus a tank water heater as soon as you install and start using the unit.

 They also increase a property’s energy rating.
 It’s known that eco-friendly, green, or high-energy-rated homes sell quicker and for a premium.
 Across many countries, the retail value of an eco-friendly home can be boosted by 5 – 10%.

 A high-energy-rated home is simply one that is very efficient in using input energy.
 In essence, the utilities you use will require less energy for greater output.
 Through a variety of fixtures such as water-saving faucets and solar panels, your energy bills will be significantly lower compared to a standard house.
 A tankless water heater is a great way of adding to your home’s energy rating and boosting the resale appeal.